 HOW to make TOFFEE AT HOME?
 TWO STEPS

-In a pot, add the sugar, butter, and water, heat over medium heat, and simmer until it reaches hard crack candy temperature, 305ºF.
+Add the sugar, butter, and water in a pot, heat over medium heat, and simmer until it reaches hard crack candy temperature, 305ºF.

 You turn off the heat, mix the vanilla in, and pour it into your prepared baking sheet into an even layer.